 It also means that we check whether others disagree with our ideas, that we can and do talk openly about conduct or decisions that fall short of our standards of integrity, and that we invite each other to give honest feedback on our conduct and correct it if need be.
 Lastly, we at Fluvius want to create a safe environment to talk about mistakes, so that we always continue to learn.

-Fluvius upholds the principles of CSR or Corporate Social Responsibility.
+Fluvius upholds the principles of Sustainable business practices.
 For instance, we treat the resources we use sustainably and with care, and the same goes for our employees.
-In this regard, we refer you to the CSR Charter, in which Fluvius clearly states the CSR principles that the company applies and the commitments we make in respect of the various aspects of CSR.
+In this regard, we refer you to the CSR Charter, in which Fluvius clearly states the CSR principles that the company applies and the commitments we make in respect of the various aspects of sustainable entrepreneurship.

 4. Transgressive behaviour: zero tolerance

 Everyone should feel good at Fluvius.
-We draw a clear line when it comes to transgressive behaviour2.
+We draw a clear line when it comes to transgressive behaviour3.
 Fluvius stands for absolute zero tolerance.

 We offer a framework that serves to prevent this kind of behaviour and offers help to victims, via a specific page on our intranet, a targeted campaign and (additional) support from specialised staff members such as the counsellors, social assistants and the occupational medical team.